 T2ue offers LiDAR laser scanning to collect highly accurate and precise 3D data that can be integrated directly into project design files.
 This added-value technology provides additional detail for both above- and below-grade utility-related structures and features, particularly in congested corridors that benefit from this additional level of detail.
 This advanced scanning technique is well suited for confined space areas and can be incorporated in a variety of site investigations, including bridge piers, tunnels, ducts, vaults, manholes, and more.

 Multi-Channel Ground Penetrating Radar (MCGPR) technologies are among the most innovative available for subsurface investigations.
 Due to our industry leadership position and partnerships, T2ue participated in much of the early development of these new systems and have integrated this equipment into our services.
 MCGPR works similarly to traditional GPR, but provides much greater data density through a larger array.
 This technology provides a more accurate depiction, which allows us to provide a more comprehensive and thorough investigation, beyond standard GPR 3D positioning of utilities.
 Using MCGPR as one of our investigation techniques, we’ve been successful in documenting voids, old construction rubble, buried vaults, buried and long-forgotten railroad tracks, pipe trestles, and other anomalies, in addition to utilities that would impact project construction.

 T2 Utility Engineers has the experience to handle projects of any size and complexity in the US and Canada.
 Since 1993, we have supported transportation, industrial, water/wastewater, energy, campus, municipal capital improvement, and asset management projects.
 We are proud to have been selected by clients from municipalities and engineering consultants to the largest federal agencies.
-Whether your project is traditional delivery, design-build, P3, or CMAR, our knowledge and experience enhance our ability to recommend the appropriate scope and schedule of the investigative effort.
+Whether your project is traditional delivery, design-build, P3, Progressive Design-Build, or CMAR, our knowledge and experience enhance our ability to recommend the appropriate scope and schedule of the investigative effort.